ro-drick/EtherChanel-Configuration/README.md

 This lab demonstrates the step-by-step configuration of EtherChannel using Layer 3 switches.
 By disabling switchport mode and enabling IP routing, the switches can route traffic between different networks using logical port-channel interfaces.
 Once IP addresses are assigned to the PCs, further network tests can be conducted.

 ---

-Let me know if this covers all the steps or if you need further adjustments!